gambitproject/gambit/doc/pygambit.user.rst

    len(eqa)

 The result of the calculation is a list of :py:class:`~pygambit.gambit.MixedBehaviorProfile`.
-A mixed behavior profile specifies, for each information set, the probability distribution over actions at that information set.
+A mixed behavior profile is a ``dict``-like object which specifies, for each information set, the probability distribution over actions at that information set, conditional on the information set being reached.
 Indexing a :py:class:`.MixedBehaviorProfile` by a player gives the probability distributions over each of that player's information sets:

 .. ipython:: python